-- Visual aids and demonstrations may be helpful in keeping the student’s attention.
+- Visual aids and demonstrations may help keep the student’s attention.

 - The student with AD/HD may need assistance in setting mini-deadlines for large projects.

-A specific learning disorder is a neurodevelopmental disorder that begins during school-age although it may not be recognized until adulthood.
-Learning disability refers to ongoing problems in one of three areas, reading, writing, and math, which are foundational to one’s ability to learn.
+A specific learning disorder is a neurodevelopmental disorder that affects school-age children, although one may not fully recognize its effect until adulthood.
+Learning disability refers to ongoing problems in one of three areas reading, writing, or math, which are foundational to one’s ability to learn.

-An estimated 5 to 15 percent of school-age children struggle with a learning disability.
-An estimated 80 percent of those with learning disorders have a reading disorder in particular.
-One-third of people with learning disabilities are estimated to also have attention-deficit hyperactivity disorder (ADHD).
+An estimated five to 15 percent of school-age children struggle with a learning disorder.
+Around 80 percent of those have a reading disorder.
+Data shows one-third of the people with learning disabilities also have attention-deficit hyperactivity disorder (ADHD).

 Individuals with learning disabilities may have difficulty in the following areas:

-- Understanding the meaning of what is read
+- Understanding the meaning of what they have read

-- Written expression (problems with clarity of thought, grammar, punctuation, or organization)
+- Expressing themselves in written word evidenced by problems with clarity of thought, grammar, punctuation, or organization

 - Understanding number concepts, number facts, or calculation